fairuzguy/fairuzguy/README.md

 I've been programming for almost a decade.
 It's so much fun to bring to life ideas that aren't possible in the phyiscal world, despite the debugging that comes along with it.
 I yearn for the unknown and I love to learn new things every day :)

+I also used to code on Roblox, feel free to check out things there as well - https://devforum.roblox.com/u/tralalah/

 <!--
 **fairuzguy/fairuzguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.